rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:9 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute on the HTML element is redundant, the HTML element is semantically
+  ✖ Using the role attribute article and the HTML element article is redundant, using the HTML
-    enough.
+    element is enough.

     <article role='article'></article>
              ^^^^^^^^^^^^^^

-  Suggested fix: Remove the role attribute
+  Suggested fix: Remove the role attribute.

   - role='article'
   + <article></article>